pombase/website/src/docs/about/index.md

 ### Data sources

-Source publications for external data used in Pombase pages and genome browser.
+Source publications for external data used in PomBase pages and genome browser.

 [Data sources](about/data-sources)